OctopusDeploy/blog/blog/2025-07/focus-on-end-users-AI/index.md

 For common questions, with many sources more or less agreeing on the same answer, the results between Google and ChatGPT are close.
 ChatGPT is not infallible, one time it insisted that Omaha, Nebraska was 29 nautical miles from Chicago, Illinois.
 Google can be more accurate, but that is a result of maturity.
 They've had 25 years to improve and iterate their search results algorithm.

 For this particular use case, ChatGPT is popular because of the interface.
 Everyone is familiar with the Google Search box.
 The results are where they differ.
 Instead of forcing the user to click through pages of results hoping for the best, it generates and formats an answer that is easy to read.
 Google Searches are very transactional, do a search, get a result, move on with your day.
 With ChatGPT, the sessions are interactive.
 You can ask additional questions and ChatGPT remembers the entire conversation.

-All the search engines saw the writing on the wall and quickly added their own AI-based answer.

 I'm only focused on the question/answer aspect of ChatGPT.
 I know it can do so much more, including generating content, images, composing songs, and more.